How to Handle Online sales Tax (Don’t Get Audited!)

 Filing Frequency and Payment Schedules

-Sales tax returns are typically filed monthly, quarterly, or annually, depending on the state and your sales volume.
-Payment schedules also vary.
-Some states require electronic funds transfer (EFT) for larger businesses.
+You’ll file sales tax returns monthly, quarterly, or annually, depending on your state and sales volume—super important to nail this during peak selling seasons.
+Payment schedules shift by state too.
+Some require electronic funds transfer (EFT) if you’re a bigger operation.

 Accurate Records and Documentation